A Complete Guide to the Role of an Ecommerce Analyst

 -

-Sharper spend: Move dollars to creative, audiences, and platforms that actually convert; kill waste fast.
+How analysts optimize marketing spend and reduce waste: Move dollars to creative, audiences, and platforms that actually convert; kill waste fast.
+Analyzing shipping costs alongside acquisition costs reveals the true unit economics of each channel.

 -